erpnext/foundation/foundation/www/docs/user/manual/en/projects/timesheet/timesheet-against-project.md

 When creating Timesheet, Employee will have to select an Activity Type.
 For each Activity Type, you can create an Activity Cost master.
 In the Activity Cost, Billing Rate and Costing rate is defined for each Employee.

 In the Timesheet, costing will be done based on Activity Cost multiplied with number of hours.
-Based the Timesheet Cost, total costing will be done for the Task and Project as well.
+Based the Timesheet Cost, total costing will be doen for the Task and Project as well.

 To learn about setup of Activity Type and Activity Cost, click [here](/docs/user/manual/en/projects/articles/project-costing).